subenson/project-ml-microservice-kubernetes/README.md

 ## Project ML

-Project ML predicts ousing prices in Boston according to several features, such as average rooms in a home and data about highway access, teacher-to-pupil ratios, and so on using a pre-trained `sklearn` model.
+Project ML predicts housing prices in Boston according to several features, such as average rooms in a home and data about highway access, teacher-to-pupil ratios, and so on.
+The predictions are made using a pre-trained `sklearn` model.

 ---